Eugene "Eda" Wade

 Eugene "Eda" Wade (November 27, 1939 – April 15, 2021), sometimes written as Eugene "Edaw" Wade, was an African American muralist, educator, and artist mainly based in Chicago, Illinois.
 His artworks concentrated on Black power and Afrocentric themes.
 He was also an active member in the Black Arts Movement.

 Early years

-Eugene "Eda" Wade was born in Scottlandville, Baton Rouge, Louisiana.
+Eugene "Eda" Wade was born in Scotlandville, Baton Rouge, Louisiana.
 Wade was educated in Southern University, class of 1964, with a Bachelor of Science degree in Art Education.

 In his early years, he gave himself the nickname and artwork signature "Edaw", which is his last name spelled backwards.
 Later, "Edaw" is often shortened into "Eda".

 Career

 After graduating from Southern University, Wade spent the first five years working as an art educator.
 He spent a year educating in Leesburg, Florida.
 He then moved to Chicago, where he spent four years teaching at Mckinley Upper Grade Center.

 In 1969, Wade returned to study in painting.
 He spent the next two years at Howard University, in Washington D.C. and received a Master of Fine Arts degree in Painting.

 Following his graduation, Wade made a move back to Chicago in 1971, and became a Chicago Artist-in Residence as a muralist.
 In 1979, he started teaching at Kennedy King College, until his retirement in 2005.

 After retirement from Kennedy King College, Wade returned to Louisiana and settled down in Zachary.
 He spent three years of retirement, but then return to part-time teaching for Art Appreciation at Southern University and Baton Rouge Community College.